-Ground walnuts and hazelnuts take the place of flour in this gluten-free chocolate-lovers cookie.
-A pinch of cream of tartar helps stabilize the whipped egg whites, preventing them from losing their volume when mixed with the nuts and melted chocolate.
-Meanwhile, each cookie contains approximately 8 grams of Diced Dried Plums, the equivalent of eating one whole dried plum.
-These cookies are best the day they are baked.
+Ground walnuts and hazelnuts take the place of flour in this gluten-free, deeply chocolate cookie.
+Cream of tartar helps stabilize whipped egg whites so they keep their volume when mixed with the nuts and melted chocolate.
+And each cookie contains approximately 8 g of diced prunes, the equivalent of one prune.

 Yield: 13 cookies

 50 g / 1/2 cup walnuts, lightly toasted

 50 g / 1/2 cup hazelnuts, lightly toasted

 113 g / 4 ounces bittersweet chocolate

 60 g / 2 egg whites, at room temperature

 .5 g / 1/8 teaspoon cream of tartar

 In a food processor, grind the walnuts, hazelnuts, and salt into a coarse meal.
 (Do not over-process.)

 Melt the chocolate in a heat-proof bowl over a pot of barely simmering water or a microwave.
 Stir with a rubber spatula and let cool slightly.